saltzm/state-machine/README.md

 States in the state machine are referred to as "behaviors" and events are referred to as "messages".

+I made this for fun so I did everything in the quickest way I could, so there may be issues or missing features.
+Feel free to file issues or make PRs if you'd like.

 # [Examples](https://godbolt.org/z/oKWTTWqrP)

 ## State machine with a single state that accepts a single message type